 Fitting in with the culture of the workplace is essential for performing well and enjoying job satisfaction.
 Every organization has a unique organizational culture.

 The culture of the company is created from the values and beliefs held by individual leaders.
 These values and beliefs are translated into behaviors, goals, and policies and they spread across the whole company.
 The culture is made up of informal things like water cooler chat as well as formal things like a mission statement.
-Every company no matter what the size is has a corporate culture.
+Every company, no matter what size, has a corporate culture.